 - Having poor oral hygiene and health

-- Having had radiation therapy to the head and neck area
+- Having had radiation therapy to your head and neck

 - Having Epstein-Barr virus infection